-- .3 detail the procedures for the disposal of sediments: - .1 at sea; and - .2 to shore; - .4 include the procedures for coordinating shipboard ballast water management that involves discharge to the sea with the authorities of the state into whose waters such discharge will take place; - .5 designate the officer onboard in charge of ensuring that the plan is properly implemented; - .6 contain the reporting requirements for ships provided for under BWM convention; - .7 be written in the working language of the ship.
-If the language used is not English, French or Spanish, a translation into one of these languages shall be included. - .3 The ballast water management plan may include contingency measures developed taking into account guidelines developed by IMO, contained in Circular BWM.2/Circ.62 47 taking into account the requirements of Resolution MEPC.306(73) 48.
+- .1 Ballast Water Management Plan (BWMP), conforming with the requirements of Convention and the Guidelines of Resolution IMO MEPC.127(53) (G4), shall be approved by PRS and placed onboard ship. - .2 The Ballast Water Management Plan shall be specific to each ship and shall at least: - .1 detail safety procedures for the ship and the crew associated with ballast water management as required by BWM Convention; - .2 provide a detailed description of the actions to be taken to implement the ballast water management requirements and supplemental ballast water management practices as set forth in BWM Convention; - .3 detail the procedures for the disposal of sediments: - .1 at sea; and - .2 to shore; - .4 include the procedures for coordinating shipboard ballast water management that involves discharge to the sea with the authorities of the state into whose waters such discharge will take place; - .5 designate the officer onboard in charge of ensuring that the plan is properly implemented; - .6 contain the reporting requirements for ships provided for under BWM convention; - .7 be written in the working language of the ship.
+If the language used is not English, French or Spanish, a translation into one of these languages shall be included. - .3 The ballast water management plan may include contingency measures developed taking into account guidelines developed by IMO, contained in Circular BWM.2/Circ.6249 taking into account the requirements of Resolution MEPC.306(73)50.